VeneficusAzurus/AI_P6/README.md

 No external libraries were used.

-We chose to answer option B of part 2 of the implementation.
+We chose option B for part 2.

 We chose to represent the Bayesian Network as a network of individual nodes.
 This was done mainly because it makes the architecture very simple, without sacrificing much power: it's very easy to recursively move through a directed graph that is modeled this way, and the nodes can even do some computations themselves.